 Where do you start?
 You have been working with the team at your company for years.
-You have gathered around an understanding and a shared knowledge of your team’s process for successful delivery.
-Your team is now presented with a new project to deliver with a cross-functional team.
+You have landed on an understanding and shared knowledge of your team’s process for successful delivery.
+Your team is now presented a new project to deliver with a cross-functional team.

-How do we know what the downstream needs or is going to do?
+How do we know what the downstream needs are or what they are going to do?
 You are experienced in your work stream and are great at planning out your work within a larger delivery plan.
 You know there are several work streams later in the delivery of the project, but are not familiar with the intricacies of their work.
 Your work has a high impact on the outcome of the project.

 What could be considered a valuable feature?
 You moved to a new team to help deliver a project.
 You need to ramp up quickly and have no experience with the project.
 You have been asked to join to assess where the most value can be derived.

 Within the answers to these questions live silos of knowledge, understanding and communication.
-Teams and work streams need a way to bridge the knowledge gaps and reach success.
-They also need alignment in communication that drives towards value for the end user or consumer of the project.
+Teams and work streams need ways to bridge the knowledge gaps so they can be successful.
+They also need alignment in communication that drives toward value for the end-user of the project.
 Through research and agreement, persona development has become my go-to experience design tool.

 Interjected in the middle